chasets/json_processing_example/README.md

 6. how much data can we get in a 10 or 20 minute run

 * tests for multiple files, analysis for dups to expect, update dup tests
+* add pandasql for testing the expected state

 ### Abstract and move to local Spark
 1. abstraction filesystem input